itworks99/narwhal/README.md

 # Narwhal

-A simple syslog server created for cloud and remote deployments where network utilisation and amount of traffic is precious.
+A simple syslog server created for cloud and remote deployments where amount of traffic and storage are precious.

 ## Features

-- Compression of the network traffic
+- Adjustable data compression based on zstd algorithm
 - Adjustable data transmission periods
 - Export of the selected alert categories as JSON/CSV
-- Minimalistic web dashboard
+- Simple web dashboard

+## Screenshot

+TBA

+## Installation and configuration

+TBA